samparkewolfe/Sound_Control/README.txt

 //Todos for after maybe

+Bring in notion of “classes” or number of recording sessions in the training data.
-Make an Undo button for last bit of data recorded
+	Make an Undo button for last recording sessions.
+	Tell the user how many “classes” or number of recording sessions are in a file.

+Make the save file able to hold some meta data that can be printed when loaded.

 Build a simple weird synth to play with.